yufengyao1/PaperFlat/README.md

 </p>

-This is an example of PaperFlat
+This is an example of corners out of the picture

 <br>
 <p align="center">